iamianmullins/react/Archive/README.md

 The application focus is a TV show adaptation and refactored version of the original movies fan app.

-......
-A bullet-point list of user features.
-If it's the Movies Fan app extension, only list new/modified features......

 - Refactoring of the original movies to page to display popular TV shows
 - Refactoring of the original movies to page to display TV shows airing today
 - UI updates and improvements with dark mode style theme